openshift/installer/docs/user/metal/install_upi.md

 ### Setting up install-config for installer

 The OpenShift installer uses an [Install Config](../customization.md#platform-customization) to drive all install time configuration.
+Note that, the Openshift Installer currently can not create the Install Config for baremetal and you will have to manually create this file.

 An example install config for bare-metal UPI is as follows: